a wide way leading from one place to another, especially one with a specially prepared surface that vehicles can use.

 a series of events or a course of action that will lead to a particular outcome.

 For people used to car travel in the US and Europe, a holiday road trip in Mongolia could present a journey in semantics: for example, what is a road?
 On a recent SUV journey across Mongolia, we found that from Murun to Ulgii just 70 of the 1500 kilometers is paved.
 Or, for those of us who regularly travel interstate highways in the US, what is a road-side restaurant?
 In that vein, what is lunch? or a toilet?
 Traffic jams can be quite different in the Mongolian countryside, and they may not include cars.
 As the saying goes, "it's the journey, not the destination that counts."
 In total, my partner and I, along with our guide Chimeg and driver Baysaa, covered 5500 kilometers on our vacation.
-We traveled from Ulaanbataar to Murun, on to Tsagaannuur where we jumped on the horses to visit the Dukha reindeer herders, back to Murun, continuing to Ulgii and finally to returning to Ulaanbataar through Altai and the Gobi.
-From forested taiga in the north to the snow covered high peaks and glaciers of the west to the desert like 'mini-Gobi' in the middle, it was a great adventure.
+We traveled from Ulaanbataar to Murun, on to Tsagaannuur where we jumped on the horses to visit the Dukha reindeer herders, back to Murun, continuing to Ulgii, finally returning to Ulaanbataar through Altai and the Gobi.
+From forested taiga in the north, to the snow covered high peaks and glaciers of the west, to the desert like 'mini-Gobi' in the middle, it was a great adventure.
 And along the way we learned new social-cultural meanings surrounding the semantics of cross-country road travel in Mongolia.
 I would also add the term 'luxury travel' to this list.
 No five-star hotels, swimming pools or Michelin starred restaurants were to be found for us outside the capital, but the peace and quiet of the countryside, the amazing star filled nights, the endless blue day sky, myriad flowers, birds and domesticated beasts, and the wonderful hospitality of the Mongolian people was indeed luxurious, serene, and yes, priceless.

 Before you travel